inbo/niche_vlaanderen/docs/installation.rst

 Optionally - Jupyter Notebook
 =============================

-If you want to run niche_vlaanderen interactively, we recommend using a jupyter notebook.
+If you want to run niche_vlaanderen interactively, we recommend using a [jupyter notebook](http://jupyter.org/).
-This can be installed by running
+To run this, from the anaconda prompt do:

 .. code-block:: default

-    conda install jupyter

-And it can be started by running ``jupyter``.
+    (C:\Users\johan\Miniconda3) C:\Users\johan> activate niche_vlaanderen
+    (C:\Users\johan\Miniconda3) C:\Users\johan> jupyter notebook

+This should open a webbrowser pointing towards http://localhost:8888 .
+If you browser does not open, try looking for the correct URL in the prompt.

+The :doc:`tutorials` will use these jupyter notebooks, and are the best place to continue from here.